About Us

 Indian Institute of Carpet Technology Srinagar Campus Tour

-IICT, Srinagar provides necessary technical support to regional Carpet Industry of Jammu and Kashmir through Human Resource Development (HRD), Design Creation & Development (DCD), Research & Development (R&D) and Technical Services & Facilities (TSF) to the Industry.
+IICT, Srinagar provides necessary technical support to the regional Carpet Industry of Jammu and Kashmir through Human Resource Development (HRD), Design Creation & Development (DCD), Research & Development (R&D), and Technical Services & Facilities (TSF) to the Industry.

 Our Services